Cervical Cancer: Overview

 - Targeted therapy

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
-Some treatments may affect your ability to have children in the future.
+Some treatments may make you unable to have children in the future.
 Talk about your concerns with your healthcare provider before making a decision.

 What are treatment side effects?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
+Cancer treatment such as chemo and radiation can damage normal cells.
 This can cause side effects like hair loss, mouth sores, and vomiting.

 Coping with cervical cancer